BooeySays/DX2Googler/README.md

 To do this, I added the following:

-`googler` isn't affiliated to Google in any way.
+`DX2Googler` isn't affiliated to Google in any way.

 More fun stuff you can try with `googler`: